nu11v01d/nulls-drg-mods/README.md

 # Uncooked Blueprints
   Blueprints from finished and WIP mods.
 Requires placement into a Community Modkit uproject with MudHub and DRGLib to function properly.

-  BoltTypeIndicator: WIP mod that adds the bolt type to a cusotmizable widget on the HUD
+  BoltTypeIndicator: WIP mod that adds the bolt type to a customizable widget on the HUD

   C4Maggots: WIP mod that makes magma maggots blow-up like c4 (or worse) on kill.